Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 and structure files 1cx666a.exyz and 1cx666a.q [2].
 The mpich-4 and fftw-3 packages must be installed before the compilation.
-The exec run for 6 cpu at least with a start file TIP507_config.start0 is executed by # mpiexec -n 6 a.out &, which runs all right.
+The exec run for 6 cpu at least with a start file TIP507_config.start0 is executed by # mpiexec -n 6 a.out &, which runs all right for AlmaLinux and Debian operating systems.

 The initial state of the water and ice molecules is constructed in quaternions [4].
 The pip and pip3 packages are installed as usual linux systems, including for CentOS 7 and Debian operating systems.

-On the other hand, the Windows 11 system needs GitBash using the C/C++ packages of Vidual Studio Community, and then the related pip3 packages.
+On the other hand, the Windows 11 system of AlmaLinux needs GitBash using the C/C++ packages of Vidual Studio Community, and then the related pip3 packages.
 However, the AlmaLinux-9 shows strange errors at one of the packages of pairlist before we should install # pip3 install genice.
+On the other hand, Debian-12 has no difficulty in compiling "pip3 install genice".

 ### Ab-initio Siesta ###